New Zealand Order of Merit: Composition

-From 2000 to 2009, the two highest levels of the Order were Principal Companion (PCNZM) and Distinguished Companion (DCNZM), without the appellation of "Sir" or "Dame".
+From 2000 to 2009, the two highest levels of the Order were renamed Principal Companion (PCNZM) and Distinguished Companion (DCNZM), without the appellation of "Sir" or "Dame".

 The number of Knights and Dames Grand Companion (and Principal Companions) is limited to 30 living people.
 Additionally, new appointments are limited to 15 Knights or Dames Companion, 40 Companions, 80 Officers and 140 Members per year.

 As well as the five levels, there are three different types of membership.
 Ordinary membership is limited to citizens of New Zealand or a Commonwealth realm.
 "Additional" members, appointed on special occasions, are not counted in the numerical limits.
 People who are not citizens of a Commonwealth realm are given "Honorary" membership; if they subsequently adopt citizenship of a Commonwealth realm they are eligible for Additional membership.

 There is also a Secretary and Registrar (the Clerk of the Executive Council) and a Herald (the New Zealand Herald of Arms) of the Order.